Regarded from one side, an entire range;

 At other times, these built landmarks can be seen from all across the city and beyond.
-When the fog descends on the city, sometimes the Sutro Tower, or even just its three tips, is all that can be seen from the clear slopes of Mount Tam which rise clear of the fog.
+When the fog descends on the city, sometimes the Sutro Tower, or even just its three tips, is all that can be seen rising clear of the fog from the clear slopes of Mount Tam.
 From the east bay, coming home on BART as the sun sets, it silhouettes the skyline atop the range of hills that frame the city.
 I have a particular fondness for it; in its somewhat unique shape, it seems to represent the city – not as clearly as the Golden Gate Bridge does, but in other representations I have seen.

 The Salesforce Tower, by contrast, and perhaps just because it is new, seems like a terrible mistake.
 There are many places I have been since it reached its topping-out height where it alone juts up above the skyline.
 Even in the Zen Center dining room, it is the only thing that peaks above the neighbouring roofs.
 In the Presidio, from the Legion of Honour, where you can feel at a remove from the busier side of the city, it seems to loom as an unwelcome reminder.
 Coming home by bike from Mill Valley recently, it was the only thing that rose into view from one scenic spot.